collocations.org

 great

-I am in Ruth''s debt for the excellent advice she gave me.
+I will be forever in Ruth's debt for the excellent advice she gave me.

 In the introduction, the author acknowledges her debt to other writers on the subject.